Tap Into Employee Behavior Data for Optimal Hybrid Office

 Office Occupancy Data

+For example, if occupancy data shows that hybrid meeting rooms are consistently 90% occupied, while the individual workstations remain unused most of the week, consider converting those individual workstations into rooms that support hybrid collaboration.
 Or, if employees spend more time working independently than collaborating with others in the open-plan office, consider introducing flexible seating arrangements or hot-desking solutions that allow employees to choose their own workspace within the office space.

 Many workers who previously worked at your headquarters in the city may have taken the pandemic as an opportunity to move to the suburbs.
 Pay attention to what the data tell you.
+Increased hiring in particular geographic areas signals opportunities for downsizing, establishing satellite offices, or partnering with coworking spaces.

 However you handle the findings, leveraging data is an indispensable tool for designing effective hybrid offices that are specifically tailored to your company’s unique needs and requirements for optimal performance.